Museums offer much to see, do and sometimes touch!

 But some – like Oodles of Doodles, Magnetic Wall and Upcycle Challenge – let you create with quiet imagination.
 But the space may be bustling with energetic children who can’t wait to create.

 A floor game – in the center of the gallery – is surrounded by activity.
 Costumes provided.
 Additionally, there are puppets for the Puppet Theater.

 We ask families to place materials that require cleaning in the red “yuck buckets” located around this space.

 Hand sanitizer and wipes are located throughout the space.

-We’ll keep you posted when this space – meant for imaginative play – reopens.
-The room currently is painted to look like a rain forest.
+You enter the enclosed space through a door with a heavy black curtain.
+The room is currently painted to look like a rain forest.
 It features sounds and is darker inside than the rest of the museum; and, if you wear white, your clothes glow.
+Costumes provided.

 Whiteman Family Exhibition Gallery

 This space changes art and activities 2 or 3 times a year.